johnnybandin/Network_Automation_SITE_1/README.md

 OVERVIEW:

-The goal of this site is to do configure a simple network (2 routers, 1 switch) with Ansible.
-Once the topology is up and all network devices can reach the internet, i will create python scripts using the netmiko library to automate daily tasks, and make changes to network devices.
+The goal of this site is to configure a simple network (2 routers, 1 switch) with Ansible.
+Once the topology is up and all network devices can reach the internet, I will create python scripts using the netmiko library to automate daily tasks, and make changes to network devices.

 HARDWARE & SOFTWARE: